Full-Time Executive Assistant and Board Liaison

 Pursuant to the San Francisco Fair Chance Ordinance, The CJM will consider for employment qualified applicants with arrest and conviction records.Job Categories: Museum and Gallery.
 Job Types: Full-Time.
-Job Tags: administration, assistant, executive, fund-raising, management, and museum.
+Job Tags: administration, assistant, fund-raising, management, and museum.
 States: California.

 Please Share the Executive Assistant and Board Liaison job: